Ultimaker/cura-build-environment/README.md

 Building the environment on Windows requires both MinGW (version 4.9 or higher) and Visual C++ 2015.
 Visual C++ is required for building Python and MinGW for building the Cura Engine.
-In addition, NASM and ActivePerl are required for building OpenSSL.
+In addition, Subversion is required for building Python.
 Please make sure all required tools are accessible through your path.

 The `env_win32.bat` and `env_win64.bat` will make sure to set a few environment variables that are required.
 Most importantly, they call the